 We arrived in Venice very early in the morning on the 18th of April and we left on the 22nd of April in the afternoon.
 While planning our trip to Venice, we thought that, given its relatively small size, four days and a half would be more than enough to fully enjoy the city and tick off everything on our sightseeing list.
 It turns out that you just can’t get enough of the place.
 We would happily stay for a lot more.
 We skipped seeing quite a few pieces of art so as to have more time to take in the beauty of the city itself.

 Try not to spend less than three days in Venice.
 And, please, under no circumstances should you even consider seeing Venice in a day.
-Take our word for it: it’s not day trip material.
+Believe us when we say that it’s not day trip material.
 The vast majority of the negative impressions about Venice comes from those who have only seen it on a day trip.
 The city is swarming with people from 11:00 to 17:00.
 It’s early in the morning and in the evening that you really get to appreciate the magic of La Serenissima.
 Not to mention that the sight of Venice at night is priceless.